Skip to content

 Exit Codes

-Hooks should return standard exit codes: - 0 - Success - Non-zero - Failure (logged but Navigator continues)
+Hooks should return standard exit codes: - 0 - Success (allows reload if reload_config specified) - Non-zero - Failure (logged at ERROR level with exit code, reload skipped)

 Best Practices